-The Changemakers De-Risk System for Impact℠ is a set of services that provide practical tools and support based on proven principles to help organizations that are implementing new strategies to make a positive impact in the world.
+The De-Risk System for Impact℠ is a set of services that provide practical tools and support based on proven principles to help organizations implementing new strategies or initiatives get results faster.

 It was designed to help leaders:

-· Systematically uncover the hidden risks of their new strategy
+· Systematically uncover the hidden risks and opportunities

-· Develop a game plan to manage those risks
+· Develop a game plan to align and manage those risks

 · More confidently lead others to take action and accomplish results.

 WHAT IS DE-RISKING?

-de-risk (action verb): to take intentional steps to systematically and objectively identify and manage risks in order to achieve a desired outcome or value, and enable you to lead with confidence
+de-risk (action verb): An intentional and systematic process to identify and optimize risk in order to achieve a desired outcome or value, and enable you to lead with confidence

 WHY DO I NEED TO DE-RISK?

 Many organizations focused on achieving an important mission to improve the world -- companies and non-profits -- are dealing today with a myriad of impacts on their operations, funding, and market position.
 They must quickly come up with new strategies to adapt.

-But even great strategies can fail if people are confused, skeptical or not aligned.
+But even great strategies will FAIL if people are confused, skeptical or not aligned.
 The business impact can be delays and wasted costs.
 The human consequence can be significant stress and frustration for the leaders who are accountable for delivering results, as well as for those implementing or funding the effort.

-The Changemakers De-Risk System for Impact℠ helps you and your team step back and systematically evaluate your new direction so that you can execute more effectively, lead more confidently to make a difference today and into the future.
+The De-Risk System for Impact℠ helps you and your team step back and systematically evaluate your new direction so that you can execute more effectively, lead more confidently to make a difference today and into the future.

 HOW IT WORKS

-The Changemakers De-Risk System for Impact℠ supports you and your team through three stages: Identify Risk, Prepare for Risk, and Steward Risk.
+The De-Risk System for Impact℠ supports you and your team through three stages: Identify, Prepare, and Steward Risk.

-The system is based on six principals that serve as the foundation for evaluating and managing risks when an organization is taking a new direction in a dynamic environment.
-The system provides simple and intuitive tools and support for your organizaton that help you to apply each principle and avoiding common mistakes.
+The system is based on six principals that serve as the foundation for evaluating and managing risk when an organization is taking a new direction in a dynamic environment.
+The system provides straightforward and intuitive tools and support for your organizaton that help you to apply each principle and avoiding common mistakes.